-- the quarterly valuation process begins with each portfolio company or investment being initially evaluated and rated by the investment professionals of the Company's Investment Advisor responsible for the portfolio investment; - preliminary valuation conclusions are then documented and discussed with the investment committee of the Company's Investment Advisor; - the Board also engages one or more independent valuation firm(s) to conduct independent appraisals of our investments for which market quotations are not readily available.
+- the quarterly valuation process begins with each portfolio company or investment being initially evaluated and rated by the investment professionals of the Company's Investment Advisor responsible for the portfolio investment; - preliminary valuation conclusions are then documented and discussed with the investment committee of the Company's Investment Advisor; - the Board also engages one or more independent valuation firm(s) to conduct independent appraisals of a selection of our investments for which market quotations are not readily available.
 The Company will consult with independent valuation firm(s) relative to each portfolio company at least once in every calendar year, and for new portfolio companies, at least once in the twelve-month period subsequent to the initial investment.
-As of March 31, 2012, the Board consulted with the independent valuation firm in arriving at the Company's determination of fair value on 10 of its portfolio company investments representing 48.7% of the total portfolio investments at fair value.
-As of December 31, 2011, the Board consulted with the independent valuation of fair value on 10 of its portfolio company's determination of fair value on 10 of its portfolio investments representing 51.3% of the total portfolio investments at fair value on 10 of its portfolio company investments at fair value; - the audit committee of the Board reviews the preliminary valuations of the Investment Advisor and of the independent valuation firm(s) and responds and supplements the valuation recommendations to reflect any comments; and - the Board discusses these valuations and determines the fair value of each investment in our portfolio in good faith, based on the input of the Investment Advisor, the independent valuation firm(s) and the audit committee.
+The Board consulted with the independent valuation firm in arriving at the Company's determination of fair value on nine of its portfolio company investments representing 45.4% of the total portfolio investments at fair value as of June 30, 2012.
+The Board consulted with the independent valuation firm in arriving at the Company's determination of fair value on ten of its portfolio company investments representing 51.3% of the total portfolio investments at fair value as of December 31, 2011; - the audit committee of the Board reviews the preliminary valuations of the Investment Advisor and of the independent valuation firm(s) and responds and supplements the valuation recommendations to reflect any comments; and - the Board discusses these valuations and determines the fair value of each investment in our portfolio in good faith, based on the input of the Investment Advisor, the independent valuation firm(s) and the audit committee.

-In making the good faith determination of the value of portfolio investments, the Company starts with the cost basis of the security, which includes the amortized OID and payment-in-kind interest or dividends, if any.
+In making the good faith determination of the value of portfolio investments, the Company starts with the cost basis of the security, which includes the amortized OID and payment-in-kind income, if any.
 The transaction price is typically the best estimate of fair value at inception.
 When evidence supports a subsequent change to the carrying value from the original transaction price, adjustments are made to reflect the expected exit values.